BA in Psychology

 The major in psychology requires a total of eleven (4-credit) courses: a prerequisite course, nine principal courses, and a course in statistics, as outlined below.

 - CAS PS 101 General Psychology, or equivalent

 Principal Courses (9)

 Principal courses in psychology are those listed in the Bulletin and numbered at the 200-level or above, excluding PS 211.
 A grade of C or higher is required in all principal courses.
-Nine are required, including:
+A total of nine principal courses is required, including:

 - CAS PS 231 Physiological Psychology

 - Two courses chosen from broad Content Group A (see below)

 - Two courses chosen from broad Content Group B (see below)

 All courses listed below are 4 credit hours.